kohr2001/Module-1-challenge/README.md

 # Module-1-challenge
-Module 1 html and css edits
+Module 1 html and css edits to help the reader better understand what the code is interpreting